 Ease of Fueling

 While you might not have changed a propane tank on a lawn mower, you probably have changed one on a barbecue.
 It’s the same story.
 You unscrew the old tank and screw on the new one.
 There’s no spillage possible, thanks to the safety design of the connector.
-You don’t need a funnel or rags, and there’s no clean-up afterwards.
+You don’t need a funnel or rags, and there’s no clean-up afterward.
 Propane is also already readily available in the U.S. — it’s being used in more homes, businesses and equipment every year.

 Propane by nature has slightly less power per unit than gasoline, but it also burns more efficiently.
 The net result is similar performance at a lower price.
 With no risk of your carburetor getting clogged, your engine is always going to be breathing and spinning freely.
 Even after pulling a propane mower out after a winter in the garage, the fuel is not going to be stale, and the engine should start right away.